amartincolby/Rust-Quick-Guide/README.md

 UPDATE: Nope.
 Not gonna' have it done.

+UPDATE 2: It's hard to reduce some Rust concepts to a single sentence.

 This tutorial is not meant for people absolutely brand new to programming.
 It is intended for people with at least some degree of experience and makes frequent connections to the languages Go, C, C++, TypeScript, and JavaScript since I see